wombleton/gitlaw-nz/acts/H/Human Rights Act 1993.md

 ##### 143 Offences

-*   Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $3,000 who---
+*   Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $3,000 who---

     *   (a) without lawful justification or excuse, wilfully obstructs, hinders, or resists the Commission or a Commissioner or any other person in the exercise of its or his or her powers under this Act: